lightbend/kalix-trial-typescript-shoppingcart/README.md

 }
 ```
 ### `get` endpoint
-Business logic for get is to product stock data if exists and if not return not found error.
+Business logic for get is to get product stock data if it exists and if not return not found error.
 ```
 Get(command, state, ctx) {
 if(state == ProductStock.create({}))